 Leadership is the umbrella term to encompass the many character traits and basic life competencies that parents, business leaders, and educators are voicing as the desired skills necessary to thrive in the 21st century.

-Leadership is a concept we don't normally consider when thinking of young children.
-However, young children are very capable of learning leadership skills and using them at home and at school.
-By developing well-rounded children who know their strengths, we help them to unleash their potential to lead their own lives and to influence others.
+Leadership is a concept we don't normally consider when thinking of students.
+However, students are very capable of learning leadership skills and using them at home and at school.
+By developing well-rounded students who know their strengths, we help them unleash their potential to lead their own lives and influence others.